 standing in front of, click here.

 Topology and Algebraic K-theory.

 and geometry to study representation spaces of

-large-scale geometry to assembly maps in
+infinite discrete groups.
+I'm also interested in large-scale geometry and assembly maps in

 Department of Mathematical Sciences